-The Netherlands is so cool!
 The government just hands out money for school, housing, medical needs, even hookers!

 That's right….government-funded booty calls….up to 12 a year.

 Disabled citizens get money from the government as part of the 'Hookers for the Handicapped' program.
 And because prostitution is legal, the gov is boosting both the domestic sex economy and the sexy times of its handicapped.

 Sex is seen as a right in the consociational state, and the Netherlands believes everyone should be able to enjoy.

 Reports show that this program has significantly reduced depression and suicide rates among the disabled, many of whom have previously never had the chance to get their freak on.